buildkite/emojis/README.md

 # Buildkite Emojis :neckbeard: :heart:

-These are the custom emojis supported by [Buildkite](https://buildkite.com/) (in addition to the standard [gemoji](https://github.com/github/gemoji) emojis) which you can use in your build pipelines and terminal output.
+Custom emojis supported by [Buildkite](https://buildkite.com/) which you can use in your build pipelines and terminal output.
+These are in the addition to the built-in [gemoji](https://github.com/github/gemoji) emojis.

-To contribute a new emoji simply:
+To contribute a new custom emoji simply:

 * Fork this repo
 * Add the image to the `images` directory
 * Add it to the JSON
-# Send a pull request
+* Send a pull request

 ## License